 Richard is Director of The Tourism Company, a small specialist tourism consultancy based in the UK.
 Following a degree in Economics from Cambridge University and a doctorate based on tourism research, Richard worked for ten years as development and marketing director for the tourist board in central England.
 He has been a consultant since 1990 and has worked in over fifty countries.
 In 2005 he wrote the policy guide Making Tourism More Sustainable for UNEP and UNWTO, and has continued to work with them and a number of international agencies on sustainability issues, including the preparation of various good practice guides.
 Richard has worked at a local level with many destinations around the world and has a particular interest in tourism in protected areas.
 In 2009/10 he undertook the initial work on developing the accreditation process for the predecessor body to the GSTC.
 Richard is a former Board Director of The International Ecotourism Society and serves on the Advisory Committee of the Travel Foundation.

 A native of Costa Rica, Ronald Sanabria has worked with the tourism industry on certification, productivity, quality assurance and sustainability since 1992.
-He joined the Rainforest Alliance in 1998, first working with the Sustainable Agriculture Division.
-Two years later, he began leading the development of the Sustainable Tourism program.
-Ronald has coordinated projects in a dozen Latin American countries, supporting sustainable tourism training and technical assistance for hundreds of tourism businesses and community-based operations while also connecting them with the marketplace.
-He led the creation of the Sustainable Tourism Certification Network of the Americas (STCNA) and chaired its secretariat from 2003 to 2010.
+From 1992 to 2015, he taught at the Faculty of Engineering of the University of Costa Rica.
+In 1998, he joined the Rainforest Alliance, first working with the Sustainable Agriculture Division; two years later, he began leading the development of its Sustainable Tourism program.
+At the Rainforest Alliance, Ronald coordinated projects in a dozen Latin American countries, supporting sustainable tourism training and technical assistance for hundreds of tourism businesses and community-based operations while also connecting them with the marketplace.
+He led the creation of the Sustainable Tourism Certification Network of the Americas and chaired its secretariat from 2003 to 2010.
 He assisted the creation of the Global Sustainable Tourism Council (GSTC) and sat on its board of directors from 2010 to 2012.
-Currently, as an independent consultant, he supports governmental and UN agencies, conservation NGOs (including the Rainforest Alliance) and tourism companies in sustainability-related projects.
-Since 1992, he has taught at the Faculty of Engineering of the University of Costa Rica.
+Currently, as an independent consultant, he supports governmental and UN agencies, NGOs like Fundecooperación and companies in sustainability-related projects.
+In 2020, Ronald joined IDH – The Sustainable Trade Initiative as senior program manager on living wages.
 A Fulbright scholar, Ronald holds a B.S. in Industrial Engineering from the University of Costa Rica and an M.A. in Sustainable International Development from Brandeis University.